Five-Loop Static Contribution to the Gravitational Interaction Potential of Two Point Masses: Introduction

-We will concentrate here on the post-Newtonian corrections of the attraction of two spinless masses in the following, using non-relativistic gravitational fields obtained by a temporal Kaluza-Klein reduction \cite{KK} followed by a Weyl rescaling \cite{WEYL}.
-They are similar to the Arnowitt-Deser-Misner fields \cite{Arnowitt:1962hi}.
+Here $F_N$ denotes Newton's force \cite{NEWTON}, $F_{kPN}$ is the $k$th post-Newtonian force, $F_{RR}$ the 2.5 PN radiation reaction force, $F_{SO}$ and $F_{1PN SO}$ etc. are the spin-orbit coupling force and their post-Newtonian corrections, $F_{QO}$ and $F_{1PN QO}$ etc. are the quadrupole-orbit coupling force and its post-Newtonian corrections. $F_{OO}, F_{SS}$ and $F_{TO}$ denote the octupole-orbit coupling force, the spin-spin coupling force, and tidal-orbit coupling force, respectively.\footnote{Radiation and spin effects are discussed in Refs.~\cite{OHTA2,Schaefer:1986rd,Jaranowski:1996nv,Luna,GR1,GPT1,GR2,Chester,GLP1,LP1,Shen} and Refs.~\cite{S1,S2,S3,Holstein:2008sx,Levi:2011eq, S5,S6,S7,S8,S10,S11,Vaidya,Levi:2015ixa,Levi:2015msa,Guevara1,Guevara2,Chung1}, respectively.
+Radiative multipoles have been computed in various earlier work, reviewed in e.g. Refs. \cite{Futamase:2007zz, BLANCHET14, PORTO16, SJ18, BK18, LEVI18}.} We will concentrate here on the post-Newtonian corrections of the attraction of two spinless masses in the following, using non-relativistic gravitational fields obtained by a temporal Kaluza-Klein reduction \cite{KK} followed by a Weyl rescaling \cite{WEYL}.
 The corresponding action has been derived in Ref.~\cite{Kol:2010si}.
 In the representation time derivatives of arbitrary order occur, which also introduce higher derivatives of the accelerations $a_{1(2)}$.
 Since the Lagrange density of General Relativity is of second order, these terms shall be eliminated by adding suitable double (multiple)-zero terms \cite{Damour:1985mt}.
 One aims on the terms of the order

 where $(k-1)$ labels the $k$th post-Newtonian approximation.
 Here $G_N$ denotes Newton's constant, $r = |\mathbf{r}|$ the distance of the two masses and $m_{1(2)}$ are the two point masses.

 We calculate the contribution to the fifth post-Newtonian approximation in the static limit, i.e. leaving the velocity-dependent contributions for a later work.
 The virial theorem \cite{CLAUSIUS} relates $m_1 \mathbf{v}_1^2 + m_2 \mathbf{v}_2^2 \sim \frac{G_N}{r} m_1 m_2$ on temporal average, where $\mathbf{v}_{1(2)}$ denote the velocities of the two point masses.
 Therefore velocity terms have to be considered at this order in general.
 This also applies to higher derivatives of the velocities, which can finally be mapped to terms $\propto (G_N^k/r^k) v_i^l$ by applying the equation of motion.